quasarframework/quasar-framework.org/source/guide/quasar-pages.md

 Provide page specific configuration (in YAML format), called *Manifest* in `/pages/*page-name*/config.*page-name*.yml`.

 ### CSS Property
-These get computed by default if CSS main page file exists (**so it is optional!**), but it can be overridden to point to other files.
+This property gets computed by default if the `.styl` file exists in the page folder (**so it is optional!**), but it can be overridden to point to other files.
 The path must start with the folder where app root *index.html* file exists.
 ``` yaml
 css: 'path/to/css'
 ```